 The family part was great while I was there but I came home even sadder because I realized how much I was missing that in my life and it reminded me to refocus my energies on my Love work.

-And as for putting things in perspective I realized how much what I do as a fitness and wellness coach means in this world.
+And as for putting things in perspective, I realized how much what I do as a fitness and wellness coach means in this world.
 And so I focused my workshop with these girls on one major area that I wish I had more of when I was growing up.

 PRAISE & ENCOURAGEMENT

-My parents were very strict as were a lot parents who immigrated to Canada.
+My parents were very strict as were a lot of parents who immigrated to Canada.
 When I got an A, they wanted an A+, when I did get an A+ they didn’t celebrate it because I was just finally doing what I was supposed to be doing.
 I don’t blame my parents, though for a long time I blamed them for everything wrong with my life.

 I know and understand now through my personal development that they were just doing the best that they could, as the majority of parents do.
 They were in a new country and put a lot of pressure on themselves to create a better life.
 They were trying to give us all the things they never had.

 For the teenage girls in the workshop, I created a game around complimenting each other.
-In the game they had to compliment another girl on their appearance; naming two or three things that they liked about their looks.
+In the game, they had to compliment another girl on their appearance; naming two or three things that they liked about their looks.
 We did this one at a time in front of everyone.

 Young people are bombarded with so much negative media messaging, I just wanted them to put a little positivity into their day.
-At the end of the game I asked them how they felt when they received and when they gave the compliments.
+At the end of the game, I asked them how they felt when they received and when they gave the compliments.
 They all agreed that it made them feel so good to make another girl smile and to learn that another girl though she had beautiful hair, or legs or eyes.

-At the end of the workshop I gave them an assignment.
+At the end of the workshop, I gave them an assignment.
 All they had to do was give one person a day (a different person each day) a compliment about their appearance.
-They were instructed not to tell them why, just give the compliment and smile.
+They were instructed not to tell them why just give the compliment and smile.

 When I left I was unsure that they were going to do it the assignment, but I walked away feeling satisfied that I had tried to do something.

-After the workshop I took my Little Sister and her friend to grab a bite to eat.
+After the workshop, I took my Little Sister and her friend to grab a bite to eat.
 As we sat there in the food court of a local mall, I listened to them excitedly contemplate who they were going to compliment first when they got to school the next day.